imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/README.md

 The main hardware requirements are for Imaris image processing before using the pipeline, which could require decent hardware.
 The BEHAV3D_Tumor Profiler analysis pipeline can be run on any decent computer

-For image analysis we made use of a workstation with the following specs:
+For image analysis, the Imaris analysis software v.
+9.6 was emlployed and we made use of a workstation with the following specs:
 | | |
 | ------------- | ------------- |
 | GPU |		NVIDIA Quadro P4000 |